-Graham Ashton AM is a member of the National est2015 Male Champions of Change group.
+Graham Ashton AM APM joined the National est2015 Male Champions of Change group in 2016

 In February 2012, Graham was appointed to the position of Deputy Commissioner, Specialist Operations.
-In this role his responsibilities included oversight and management of Crime Command,
+In this role his responsibilities included oversight and management of:

 Prior to his career with Victoria Police, Graham was an Australian Federal Police (AFP) Officer for 24years, departing in December 2004 after attaining the rank of Assistant Commissioner.
 He had undertaken a diverse range of operational policing roles including the investigation of drug trafficking, organised crime and money laundering, which included a lengthy secondment to the former National Crime Authority.
 Graham later returned to the AFP in early 2015, in a Deputy Commissioner role, before being appointed as the Chief Commissioner of Victoria Police in July 2015.